-Research services are still available.
 If required, please complete and send the Research Request Form in advance of your appointment, so staff may ensure materials are prepared and ready for your use.

-The public health regulations recently implemented by the Ontario government in Durham Region include a range of additional restrictions affecting many businesses, as well as reduced limits on social gatherings.
-As per the restrictions, the Museum is closed to the public during the Provincewide Shutdown.
-The Museum is continuing to offer virtual research services.
-Please call or email staff with your questions.
-We will continue to monitor changes in public health regulations and adjust services as required to ensure the safety of both our staff and customers.
+The public health regulations recently implemented by the Ontario government in Durham Region include a range of restrictions affecting our operation, as well as reduced limits on social gatherings and indoor capacity numbers.
+We will continue to monitor changes in public health regulations and will adjust this Safety Plan as required to ensure the safety of both our staff and customers.

-The reinstatement of our services follows the reopening framework provided by the Province of Ontario, and the advice of the Ontario Public Health follows best practices within Cultural Heritage Institutions and attractions and retain industries, here are some of the measures we have put in place:
+The reinstatement of our services follows the reopening framework provided by the Province of Ontario, and the advice of the Ontario Public Health follows best practices within Cultural Heritage Institutions and attractions and retain industries.
+Here are some of the measures we have put in place:

 - All staff have been issued and wear Personal Protective Equipment (PPE) while handling materials and offering public service.